XeroAPI/xero-node/README.md

 Sample app using this package: https://github.com/XeroAPI/xero-node-sample-app

 The best location for examples are the [example tests](https://github.com/philals/xero-node-v3/tree/master/src/__tests__/integration).

-Print a count of invoices:
+However, here are a few:

 ```javascript
 //Print a count of invoices